Business Minor Frequently Asked Questions

 If I start the business minor and decide to become a business major, will I lose any credits?

 No. All credits included in the business minor are also required for all business majors.
-SoBA offers business majors in accounting, finance, management, management information systems, and marketing (and you can opt to add the international business major to any of these).
+COB offers business majors in accounting, finance, management, management information systems, and marketing (and you can opt to add the international business major to any of these).
 But a student cannot ultimately select one of the business majors and be a business minor.

 How do I choose between a business major and a business minor?